 Well, not exactly.

-Let’s have a look at what a social media manager is, what they can do for your company, and how to hire a social media manager.
+Let’s have a look at what a social media consultant is, what they can do for your company, and efficient ways to hire a social media manager.

 What Can a Social Media Manager Do For Me?

-More than that, though, a social media manager ensures that what they publish is meaningful to the brand’s audience.
-Not every photo or video will resonate with an online user, which is why a company’s social media posts must be simultaneously generic and unique enough to be relevant to their market.
+More than that, though, they ensure that what they publish is meaningful to the brand’s audience.
+Not every photo or video will resonate with an online user, which is why a company’s posts must be simultaneously generic and unique enough to be relevant to their market.

-A social media manager also knows social media analytics inside out, which means that they can easily track and analyze the performance of your posts.
+They also know analytics inside out, which means that they can easily track and analyze the performance of your posts.
 This will allow you to identify which marketing campaigns are fulfilling their goals and which ones are only costing your company unnecessary money and effort.

-Whether it will be worth it to hire a social media manager will depend on many variables.
+Whether it will be worth it to bring on a social media expert will depend on many variables.

 While social media isn’t all about making sales, it does offer a fantastic platform for building trust and improving brand recognition.

-Social media is increasingly the first place customers will go for support.
-And new leads will also turn to social media to find out more about a company.
+Facebook and Twitter are increasingly the first places customers will go for support.
+And new leads will also turn to these platforms to find out more about a company.

 A presence on social media is almost mandatory in a digitally connected world.
-Most business owners won’t have the time to sit down and plan out a comprehensive social media strategy.
+Most business owners won’t have the time to sit down and plan out a comprehensive marketing strategy.

-Depending on the size of your company, your social media campaign may only need two or three hours invested in it every week. or it could be a full-time job for an employee.
+Depending on the size of your company, your campaign may only need two or three hours invested in it every week. or it could be a full-time job for an employee.

-Whatever your social media management requirements, there is an affordable solution no matter the size of your business.
+Whatever your requirements, there is an affordable solution no matter the size of your business.

-When you are learning about how to hire a social media manager, you will also want to have a good idea of how much it will cost.
+When researching how to hire a social media manager you will also want to have a good idea of what one will cost.

-The costs of hiring a professional social media manager vary.
+The costs of employing a professional vary.
 If you’re looking to bring one in-house, then expect to pay an average of $16.81 per hour, excluding the usual employee benefits.

-However, an increasing number of social media managers now work as freelancers or as independent contractors.
+However, an increasing number of Facebook, Twitter, and Instagram professionals now work as freelancers or as independent contractors.
 While their rates are hinged on their years of experience, location, and the range of services that they provide, the international conference, Social Media Strategies Summit, has recommended the following rates:

 ● 0-3 years of experience: $15 – $50 per hour